 Visit the Smart Panel website to see if you qualify.
 If you do, download Smart App from the App Store on your iPhone or from Google Play on your Android device.
 Once you’ve qualified and downloaded the app, you will receive $15 after the first week of the app installation.
 After that, you’ll get $5 per month.
 That’s $75 after 12 months.
 You can redeem your rewards via PayPal or an Amazon gift card.
 You can also take surveys to earn more rewards.

-Short of robbing an ATM, you can get free money by any of the above methods.
+You can get free money by any of the above methods.
 While knowing how to get money for free won’t turn you into a millionaire, an extra few (or few hundred) bucks here and there is always nice.
 Free money is out there — you just have to look for it, and maybe put in a few minutes of organizational effort.
-Good luck, and enjoy your extra cash!
+Good luck, and enjoy your extra cash.